christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

 - Possible to build a strong-consistent event store with great availability
 - TODO

+The given implementation of the Raft replication protocol has a high cost of replication.
+With a growing number of replica nodes, the throughput decreases.
+There are various strategies to address this issue: partitioning strategies (TODO ref to section),... to mention a few.
+They all come with some level of tradeoffs.

 ## Recommendations

 > TODO depends on outcome.
 If throughput decreases to much, will recommend to weigh between throughput and availability